Bai1026/Intern-IIS/Audit-log_Analysis/code/graphing/readme.md

 ## Processing:

 ## Graphing:
-- big graph: the graph contains all APs and generate in a single png file.
+- **big_graph.py**: the graph contains all APs and generate in a single png file.

-- graph:
-- graph_benign:
-- graph_others:
-- graph_self:
-- graph_sigma:
-- show_benign:
-- show_self:
-- show_others:
-- subplot:
-- subplot_only_benign:
+- **graph_self.py**: create the graph of all the APs themselves, and output them as the png in a single folder.
+- **graph_others.py**: create the graph of all the APs with the other neighbor nodes(1 hop), and output them as the png in a single folder.
+- **graph_benign.py**: create the graph of all the APs with the other neighbor AP nodes and neighbor benign nodes(1 hop), and output them as the png in a single folder.

+- **show_self.ipynb**: do the same thing as the graph_self except for this script shows the figures on the webpage and you can scroll.
+- **show_others.ipynb**: do the same thing as the graph_others except for this script shows the figures on the webpage and you can scroll.
+- **show_benign.ipynb**: do the same thing as the graph_benign except for this script shows the figures on the webpage and you can scroll.

+- **subplot.ipynb**: let the graph_self's output be presented in 3 columns and 55 rows
+- **subplot_only_benign.ipynb**: let the graph_benign's output be presented in 3 columns and 55 rows (we do not consider neighbor AP nodes here)

+- **graph_sigma.py**: create the graph of the comparison of the prediction of the sigma rule and the true data, and we only consider APs themselves here.
+If the label is matched, the node would be red.
+Else if the label is not matched, the node would be translucent.

 ## Prerequisites:
 - Python 3.8 or higher